Please enter the name

-The common cold is a viral infection of your upper respiratory tract - your nose and throat.
-A common cold is usually harmless, although it may not feel that way at the time.
-If it's not a runny nose, sore throat and cough, it's the watery eyes, sneezing and congestion - or maybe all of the above.
+The viral disease generally known as common cold is so common that everyone falls victim of it once in a while.
+It is basically an infection of upper respiratory tract including nose, airways and throat.
+Usually, a common cold is innocuous, but the perpetual symptoms or signs of cold and flu like runny nose, sore throat, cough, watery eyes, sneezing and congestion feels unbearable at times.
 Cold and flu symptoms are similar but have different intensity levels.
 A cold usually begins with minor sniffling or sneezing, while the flu hits you all at once.

 SIGNS AND SYMPTOMS OF A COMMON COLD MAY INCLUDE:

 Chicken soup - It's been called nature's penicillin and is at the top of the list for its curative powers.
 Hot chicken soup helps clear clogged airways.

 Garlic - Garlic is also believed to act as an antioxidant and destroy free-radicals, the active oxygen molecules that damage cells.

 Citrus fruits - citrus fruits increase your vitamin C intake.

 Ginger - Fresh ginger root helps treat the coughing and fever that often accompany colds and flu.